LBNL-ETA/SimulatorToFMU/simulatortofmu/doc/userGuide/source/build.rst

 interface with the Simulator.
 The unzipped folder must be added to the ``PYTHONPATH`` of the target machine where the FMU will be used.

-``"modelname"`` + ``".binaries.zip"`` contains the binaries files that are needed to interface with the Simulator.
-The unzipped folder must be added to the system ``PATH`` of the target machine where the FMU will be used.
+``"modelname"`` + ``".binaries.zip"`` contains subdirectories
+with binaries files that are needed to interface with the Simulator.
+Subdirectories with binaries to be supported by the FMU must be added to the system ``PATH``.
+That is, if the FMU is exported for Windows 32 bit, then the subdirectory ``"win32"`` must be added to the system ``PATH`` of the target machine where the FMU is run.

 Any secondary output from running the SimulatorToFMU tools can be deleted safely.